vsergeev/python-periphery/docs/index.rst

 Welcome to python-periphery's documentation!
 ============================================

-python-periphery is a pure Python library for GPIO, LED, SPI, I2C, MMIO, and Serial peripheral I/O interface access in userspace Linux.
+python-periphery is a pure Python library for GPIO, LED, PWM, SPI, I2C, MMIO, and Serial peripheral I/O interface access in userspace Linux.
 It is useful in embedded Linux environments (including BeagleBone, Raspberry Pi, etc. platforms) for interfacing with external peripherals. python-periphery is compatible with Python 2 and Python 3, is written in pure Python, and is MIT